General Questions

 Our results can serve as an initial screening tool but require professional verification for legal use.

-- ✅ Videos are automatically deleted immediately after analysis
+- ✅ Videos are deleted immediately after analysis

-- ✅ We do NOT store video files on our servers
+- ✅ We do NOT collect, store, or retain any video content

-- ✅ Only anonymous analysis results are temporarily cached (no video content)
+- ✅ Only anonymous analysis results are cached (no video content)

 Yes.
 We use industry-standard encryption: